stefpeschel/NetCoMi/readme.md

 with the available arguments, even if the chosen setting might not be optimal.

 - `centrLCC = FALSE`: Centralities are calculated for all nodes (not only for the largest connected component).
 - `avDissIgnoreInf = TRUE`: Nodes with an infinite dissimilarity are ignored when calculating the average dissimilarity.
 - `sPathNorm = FALSE`: Shortest paths are not normalized by average dissimilarity.
--   `hubPar = c("degree", "between", "closeness")`: Hubs are nodes with highest degree, betweenness, and closeness centrality at the same time.
+- `hubPar = c("degree", "eigenvector")`: Hubs are nodes with highest degree and eigenvector centrality at the same time.
 - `lnormFit = TRUE` and `hubQuant = 0.9`: A log-normal distribution is
   fitted to the centrality values to identify nodes with “highest” centrality values.
 Here, a node is identified as hub if for each of the three centrality measures, the node’s centrality value is above the 90% quantile of the fitted log-normal distribution.
 - The non-normalized centralities are used for all four measures.

 **Note!
 The arguments must be set carefully, depending on the research questions.
 NetCoMi’s default values are not generally preferable in all